Schedule a Call

 The fixtures and supplies you choose are the foundation of your customer’s in-store experience.
 The right setup not only showcases your products but also guides shoppers, making their visit intuitive and enjoyable.
 Since every retail category has unique needs, let’s break down the essential supplies for different types of stores.
 Thinking through these specifics will help you create a space that’s both functional and memorable, whether you’re outfitting a single location or planning a multi-store rollout.

-Clothing Stores
+Key Supplies for Clothing Stores

 For clothing stores, the goal is to make your apparel look its best while allowing customers to browse with ease.
 Your fixtures should create an organized, uncluttered environment that invites exploration.
 Start with a mix of garment racks to display hanging items and shelving units for folded clothes and accessories.
 Display tables are perfect for creating focal points with styled outfits or new arrivals.
 Finally, a well-designed counter area provides a professional finishing touch for transactions.
 By combining these elements, you can create a dynamic floor plan that highlights your collections and encourages sales.

-Electronics Retailers
+Top Supplies for Electronics Retailers

 In an electronics store, creating an engaging, hands-on experience is key.
 Customers want to interact with technology before they buy, so your fixtures need to support that.
 Think interactive displays that allow shoppers to test out phones, tablets, and laptops.
 Because these items are high-value, secure display stands are non-negotiable to prevent theft while still keeping products accessible.
 Proper lighting and clear signage are also crucial for drawing attention to featured gadgets.
 Investing in custom design and engineering for your fixtures ensures your products are both secure and beautifully showcased.

-Grocery Stores
+Must-Have Supplies for Grocery Stores

 Grocery stores operate on a massive scale, so efficiency and durability are the top priorities for your supplies.
 You need heavy-duty shelving that can handle the weight of canned goods and other products, along with refrigerated display cases to keep perishable items fresh and appealing.
 The layout should facilitate a smooth flow of traffic, from the entrance to the aisles and finally to the checkout counters.
 For regional or national chains, working with a partner who understands the logistics of a large-scale manufacturing and rollout is essential for consistency and reliability across all locations.

-Beauty and Cosmetics Shops
+Essentials for Beauty & Cosmetics Shops

 Beauty and cosmetics shops thrive on creating an atmosphere of elegance and discovery.
 Your fixtures should make your products feel luxurious and desirable.
 Glass display cases are perfect for showcasing high-end perfumes and skincare, while well-lit shelving can make colorful makeup palettes pop.
 It’s also important to design dedicated areas with good lighting and mirrors for customers to use testers.
 A sleek, organized checkout counter completes the high-end experience, leaving customers with a positive final impression.
 The right custom fixtures can transform your shop into a go-to beauty destination.